giantswarm/releases/aws/v12.1.0/announcement.md

 It is part of a larger effort to maximize reliability of upgrades, by keeping 3rd party components within 30 days of upstream releases.

 **This change breaks Cert Manager** due to changes in its API.
-While the **negative impact to your workloads is low-to-none**, to minimize disruption, **we recommend getting your SE's assistance for this upgrade**.
+While the **negative impact to your workloads is low-to-none**, to minimize disruption, **we recommend discussing this upgrade with our Solution Engineer first**.

 Further details about changes to individual components can be found in the [release notes](https://github.com/giantswarm/releases/blob/master/aws/v12.1.0).